Updated: Oct 15, 2021

-Google often promotes Adwords, as a do it yourself, self management advertising product.
+Google often promotes Adwords, as a do it yourself, self management advertising service.
 Many time poor small businesses fall into the trap of thinking that advertising with Adwords is a simple and easy-to-do initiative.

-We regularly receive enquiries from businesses seeking advice and AdWords management services, having tried to manage their own Adwords campaigns only to end up frustrated and with indifferent results.
+We regularly receive enquiries from NZ businesses seeking advice and AdWords management services, having tried to manage their own Adwords campaigns only to end up frustrated and with indifferent results.
 Most recognise that it's an imperative for their business to be in Google, but acknowledge they don't have the time or resources to develop the necessary expertise required to be effective with Adwords.

 Many of the campaigns we review are poorly set up from the start and have received little ongoing management and are underperforming.
 The best benchmark performance indicator for Adwords search campaigns is CRT (click through rate) and most campaigns that we see are operating at a CTR of less than 1% when we would consider 5% to be a good average benchmark.

 Google first launched Adwords in 2000 and continues to actively develop, refine and enhance the platform.
 Google is regularly changing the platform and releasing new features and tweaking the rules that control ad ranking and quality scores.

 Underlying the platform is a quality scoring system which is designed to encourage and align advertiser behaviour and performance with Googles objectives of delivering relevant search results for search users.

 While the Adwords platform may look simple on the surface, under the hood is a complex set of algorithms and controls.
 It is a lack of understanding of the quality score system that trips up most advertisers.